jordipons/musicnn/DOCUMENTATION.md

 *Options:* `'MTT_musicnn'`, `'MTT_vgg'`, `'MSD_musicnn'`, `'MSD_musicnn_big'` or `'MSD_vgg'`.
 `MTT` models are trained with the [MagnaTagATune](https://github.com/keunwoochoi/magnatagatune-list) dataset.
 `MSD` models are trained with the [Million Song Dataset](https://github.com/jongpillee/music_dataset_split/tree/master/MSD_split).
-To know more about these models, check our [advanced example](https://github.com/jordipons/musicnn/blob/master/musicnn_example.ipynb) and [FAQs](https://github.com/jordipons/musicnn/blob/master/FAQs.md).
+To know more about these models, check our [musicnn](https://github.com/jordipons/musicnn/blob/master/musicnn_example.ipynb) / [vgg](https://github.com/jordipons/musicnn/blob/master/vgg_example.ipynb) examples, and the [FAQs](https://github.com/jordipons/musicnn/blob/master/FAQs.md).
 - **input_length:** length (in seconds) of the input spectrogram patches.
 Set it small for real-time applications.
 This is the length of the data that is going to be fed to the model.
 In other words, this parameter defines the temporal resolution of the taggram.
 *Recommended value:* 3, because the models were trained with 3 second inputs.